 On the Moon and asteroids, rocks are not colorful; they are never dark red and the clasts are not reddish.
 The matrix is not reddish.
 A few lunar meteorites, most notably the Dhofar 303 clan, have been stained pinkish with terrestrial hematite, but the staining is “patchy” and not at all systematic.
 If it is reddish, then it is not a meteorite breccia.

 Nearly all brecciated lunar rocks are polymict breccias – mixtures (-mict) of many different kinds of rocks (poly-).
 In the rocks of the next three mosaics, the clasts all seem to be of the same kind of rock, i.e., the rocks are not polymict.
 Impact breccias dominated by a single type of clast – a monomict breccia – do occur among meteorites, but they are rare.
-Among lunar meteorites, Northwest Africa 5000 has been identified (not entirely accurately) a monomict breccia and some eucrites and diogenites are effectively monomict breccias.
+Among lunar meteorites, Northwest Africa 5000 has been identified (not entirely accurately) as a monomict breccia and some eucrites and diogenites are effectively monomict breccias.

 Clasts in meteorites rarely have rims, whereas rims are common in some type of terrestrial breccia look-alikes.